ellenearteleg/odin-recipes/README.md

 1. This is not mobile responsive at all.
 You will probably cringe and cry when you view this on a mobile or a different screen iteration at your dekstop device.

-2. My goal for this was to be able to design and code a project that, and continously improve it as I go progess through The Odin Project curicculum, (This is the first project on the Foundations learning path) so responsiveness wasn't much of a concern to me at all.
+2. My goal for this was to be able to design and code a project, and continously improve it as I progess through The Odin Project curicculum, (This is the first project on the Foundations learning path) so responsiveness wasn't much of a concern to me at all.

 3. All photos are grabbed from Pexels and Unsplash.
 I will update this and give proper attribution.